- Search & Find

 UCSF current faculty, graduate students, post-doctoral scholars, fellows, residents and professional students are eligible for funds to cover:

-The UCSF Library and the California Digital Library (CDL) are providing the funds for UCSF's pilot in order to support UCSF researchers interested in reshaping models of scholarly communication.
-The Library will track how the funds are spent and will evaluate the success and sustainability of the pilot after December 31, 2013, or sooner depending on how quickly the fund is spent.
+The UCSF Library and the California Digital Library (CDL) are providing the funds for UCSF's pilot in order to support UCSF scholars interested in reshaping models of scholarly publication.
+The Library will track how the funds are spent and will evaluate the success and sustainability of the pilot after December 31, 2013.

 Contact the Library with questions.

 Open access (OA) literature is digital, online, free for all to read immediately upon publication, and free of most copyright and licensing restrictions.
 OA publication allows others to copy, use, share, and display the work publicly, subject to proper attribution of authorship.
 Opening scholarly content to such uses maximizes the rate of scientific discovery by removing the access and copyright barrier typically enforced by subsciption-based publishers.